1,000+ Opportunities

 Kristen Porter Willoughby Georgia Power Foundation Signature Programs Empowering Education, Empowering Environment, Empowering Communities Workforce for Georgia Signature Program The Workforce for Georgia program supports college and career academies and school districts in the state of Georgia with CTAE programs to meet the workforce needs of local industries and businesses.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations and governmental agencies operating in Georgia; ineligible: individuals, private K-12 schools, religious organizations, political campaigns.
+Based on current listing details, eligibility includes: 501(c)(3) organizations and governmental agencies based in Georgia.
+Preference is given to Georgia-based organizations with goals to improve the quality of life of Georgia's residents.
 Applicants should confirm final requirements in the official notice before submission.

-Current published award information indicates Up to $25,000 evaluated continuously; larger requests require board approval Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.
+Current published award information indicates Most awards are $25,000 or less; larger awards reviewed quarterly.
+Always verify allowable costs, matching requirements, and funding caps directly in the sponsor documentation.

 The current target date is rolling deadlines or periodic funding windows.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.